Forum Institutional

 Image: World Economic Forum

 As the Fourth Industrial Revolution advances, foundational technology domains are converging to create new opportunities.
-In addition to their breakthrough potential, the simultaneous development of quantum, robotics, AI and more are accelerating mutual advancements.
+In this session, panelist discussed the potential of technological breakthroughs as well as how the simultaneous development of quantum, robotics and AI can accelerate advancements.

-The current turbulent geopolitical context has seen a rise of conflict and competition and a decline of trust in international systems.
-As we reach a geopolitical tipping point, how can we build innovative pathways of cooperation to advance shared priorities?
+The current turbulent geopolitical context has seen a rise of conflict and competition, and a decline of trust in international systems.
+In this session, panelists explored how the global economy can build innovative pathways of cooperation to advance shared priorities.

 Don't miss any update on this topic